Saffron infused Couscous Vegetable Stir-fry is a light, welcoming and satisfying side or main course. A perfect homage to the farmers market loot.

 The Mediterranean and Indian (My Roots) cuisine use similar spices in different ways.
 Saffron, cumin, ginger, fresh herbs are an essential component of both cuisines.

 The vegetables used in this recipe is all California, aka my current Rambles – colored, green and red, sweet peppers, beautiful stringy yellow spaghetti squash, and refreshing orange carrots form a rainbow of colors to make this dish sing.
 The vinaigrette adds the touch of spice and zing to round things off.
 Fresh Basil is added at the end to brighten the dish further.
-All in all, a perfect summer California fusion meal!
+All in all, a perfect California fusion meal!

 Don’t forget to have an equally delicious Mango-Ginger Panna Cotta to end this delightful meal.